amnguyen2/CS1290-Final-Exam/Number of Arithmetic Slices/README.md

 # Number of Arithmetic Slices

-Define the problem/solution recursively (this is the most important step - if you don’t do this correctly, you will automatically get a 0 for the problem regardless of the code you write).

-Briefly talk about how you plan to store solutions to sub-problems and combining them to solve the global problem (talk about the data structure/variables you’ll use to solve the problem).

-IDEAL + Duke’s 7 steps

-Upload everything to Github.
-Use readme files (one per problem) to do steps 1 and 2.

 ### Recursive definition:
 		The recursive definition of the problem is comparing every 3 adjacent numbers in the input array.
 	This is the action that is repeated about n times, where 'n' is the length of the input array.
 Once we